 “A session producer is a logistical ninja that makes everything the highest quality learning experience that it can be,” describes Pearl Walker, Senior Learning Operations and Delivery Manager at SAE International.

 A virtual training producer provides technical support and instructional facilitation through a virtual delivery platform.
 A session producer manages the distraction so the trainer can focus on instruction.

 Here are a few advantages of using a session producer that will elevate your course for the best learning experience possible.

 Preparing to teach a course is often a one-person job.
 The instructor creates learning objectives, prepares the content, determines how to measure progress, and then executes on the big day.
 With a session producer, though, instructors have a partner to work side-by-side with them to practice material and determine how to keep the course engaging and on track.

-Other preparation that virtual producers can provide includes:
+Other preparations that virtual producers can provide include:

 Having a trusted virtual training producer can be a big advantage during the rehearsal process.
 Partners can collaborate with content ideas, ways to keep learners engaged, the best methods to assess understanding, and tools that can be used in the event of roadblocks.
 Not to mention, that practice and rehearsal are great ways to be prepared.

 Keeping learners focused and involved in the discussion will improve the learner’s retention.
 This can be achieved through many different tactics, including captivating presentation materials, a charismatic speaker, and keeping the learner engaged through thoughtful and meaningful participation.